Opinion

 And this is apparently just fine with the Chicago Teachers Union, since they unquestionably control Mayor Brandon Johnson.

-But just to ensure that CTU controls the new Board of Education, they have run a slate of candidates in districts across the city—and they are funding them heavily.
+But just to ensure that CTU controls the new Board of Education, they are running a slate of candidates in districts across the city—and they are funding them heavily.

 All members of the new Chicago Board of Education will serve two-year terms starting Jan.
 15, 2025.